ditrix36/pxShader/README.md

 * [__More Examples__](#Examples)
    ## Setup
-    So we will first see what are the basic requirements to start the tutorial, well fisrt you will actually need to download it and include it in your code in this way.
+    So we will first see what are the basic requirements to start the tutorial, well first you will actually need to download it and include it in your code in this way:

       <html>
          <body>